Community 18.03.15

-Set to become the most advanced research and development centre for physical activity in the world, the AWRC will form the centrepiece of the OLP.
+Set to become the most advanced research and development centre for physical activity in the world, the AWRC will form the centrepiece of Sheffield Olympic Legacy Park.

 It will feature indoor and outdoor facilities for over 50 researchers to carry out world-leading research on physical activity in collaboration with the private sector and based upon the highly successful Advanced Manufacturing Park in Sheffield.